platformsh/platformsh-docs/sites/platform/src/development/sanitize-db/mariadb.md

 ---
 title: "Sanitizing databases: MariaDB and Drupal"
 sidebarTitle: MariaDB and Drupal
-description: Sanitize MariaDB data in non-production environments directly or by using Drush.
+description: Sanitize MariaDB data in preview environments directly or by using Drush.
 layout: list
 ---